Huegoxaga/notes/os/linux.md

 - It is used to log in remote servers.
 - Ex, `ssh -i ~/.ssh/"WordPress Key.pem" ubuntu@ec2-13-229-104-228.ap-southeast-1.compute.amazonaws.com`
 - `ssh -L 4444:example.com:80` forward port `4444` on the host machine to the a web page opened from the remote machine in port `80`

+### SSH Configuration

+- The config file is located at `/etc/ssh/sshd_config`
+  - `PermitRootLogin without-password` this line is used to for root user to use key pairs to login
+  - `PasswordAuthentication no` disable password login entirely
+- run `sudo systemctl reload sshd.service` or `sudo service sshd restart` to reload the config file
+  - For Ubuntu/Debian use `sudo service ssh restart`

+### ssh-keygen

+- It is used to generate keys
+- `ssh-keygen`, follow the prompts to generate a private/public key pair
+  - The passphrase is an additional password that required when login in using the private key.
+If it is empty, there will be no prompt during ssh login
+  - `-b 4096` override the `2048` bits default SSH key size for more security
+  - `-t rsa` specify the algorithm
+  - `-C "example@email.com"` add a comment to the key so it will show after entering key path
+- `ssh-keygen -p` update passphrase, after prompt for entering key file path
+- `ssh-keygen -l` display finger print after prompt for entering key file path

+### ssh-copy-id

+- It is used to append the content of the public key to the remote server's `~/.ssh/authorized_keys` file
+- `ssh-copy-id -i <path/to/key> <username>@<RemoteIP>` following prompt for user password
+  - Alternatively, `cat ~/.ssh/id_rsa.pub | ssh <username>@<RemoteIP> "mkdir -p ~/.ssh && chmod 700 ~/.ssh && cat >> ~/.ssh/<KeyName>"`

+### ssh-agent

+- It holds private keys and forward local private keys to remote servers when connected through `ssh`

 ### sFTP